6.5. Recruitment and Hiring in Policing

 Successful candidates learn positive ways to prepare for the oral board interview by taking college/university classes, obtaining study guides, writing out answers to the obvious questions, memorizing answers, and conducting practice sessions with family and friends where the questions and answers are read aloud.

-Paul Donaldson, right, Tallahassee Police Department policeman, speaks to Pamela Cherry and Toccora Ferguson, contract custodians, during the Veterans career fair Oct.
+Paul Donaldson, right, Tallahassee Police Department policeman, speaks to Pamela Cherry and Toccora Ferguson, contract custodians, during the Veterans career fair on Oct.
 19, 2017, at Moody Air Force Base, Ga.
-Over 55 potential employers were present to network with attendees, compete for hiring opportunities and schedule interviews
+Over 55 potential employers were present to network with attendees, compete for hiring opportunities, and schedule interviews

 Oral Board Story

-At this time I put him out of his misery and moved onto the next question.
-He, of course, continued to flail with each question and at the end, he failed the oral board interview.
+At this time I put him out of his misery and moved on to the next question.
+He, of course, continued to flail with each question, and in the end, he failed the oral board interview.
 I do not know if he would have made a good police officer or not, but I do know this…he did not prepare for his oral board interview.
 I can almost guarantee (because I have seen this from many other candidates as well) that he knew we would ask that particular question, but he figured, why did he need to study that question?
-He knew all about himself, heck he grew up with himself, and he often spoke to his friends and family about himself regularly so of course, he would not have any troubles rambling off all the amazing things he had done in his life.
-Unfortunately, he did not figure on one big thing; STRESS!
+He knew all about himself, heck he grew up with himself, and he often spoke to his friends and family about himself regularly so of course, he would not have any trouble rambling off all the amazing things he had done in his life.
+Unfortunately, he did not figure out one big thing; STRESS!
 Stress and nerves cause the most confident of us to freeze and stumble on our words.

 Assessment Center/B-Pad- LET Prep

 Assessment centers are practical testing situations, where the candidate must ‘act’ out their response.
 It is a time for the testing agency to see how the candidate might respond in different situations.
-One of the most common assessment center utilized at the entry police candidate level is the group assessment center.
+One of the most common assessment centers utilized at the entry police candidate level is the group assessment center.
 This group assessment center can look very different depending on the agency hosting the assessment, but the general framework is the same for all.
-For the group assessment center, eight-twelve candidates will enter the testing facility and sit around a table.
+For the group assessment center, eight to twelve candidates will enter the testing facility and sit around a table.
 The proctor will then give the candidates an ‘issue’ to solve.
 Example issue: “There have been a large number of bicycles stolen from the university in the last three months.
 What can we do to stop this?”
-There will be two-four evaluators at a table adjacent to where the candidates are sitting, and the evaluators watch and listen while the candidates try and solve the issue.
-It is impressive how quickly candidates lose their temper, become rude to other candidates, talk over candidates, or more positively, how candidates work with other candidates, compliment real ideas, and work quickly towards a viable solution.
+There will be two to four evaluators at a table adjacent to where the candidates are sitting, and the evaluators watch and listen while the candidates try and solve the issue.
+It is impressive how quickly candidates lose their temper, become rude to other candidates, talk over candidates, or more positively, how candidates work with other candidates, complement real ideas, and work quickly towards a viable solution.

 Hiring Example